nedbat/coveragepy/doc/branch.rst

 pragma::

     i = 0
-    while i < 999999999:    # pragma: no partial
+    while i < 999999999:    # pragma: no branch
         if eventually():
             break

 Here the while loop will never complete because the break will always be taken at some point.
-Coverage.py can't work that out on its own, but the "no partial" pragma indicates that the branch is known to be partial, and the line is not flagged.
+Coverage.py can't work that out on its own, but the "no branch" pragma indicates that the branch is known to be partial, and the line is not flagged.